 - When Thanksgiving rolls around in November, all boaters have things to be thankful for—not to mention, food!
 Check out our holiday feature, Thanksgiving Recipes to Cook in Your Galley.

 As best sung by Florence Welch of Florence + The Machine, “The dog days are over, the dogs are over done.”—and that’s not a personal opinion, it’s just facts.
 Never the less, the end of summer doesn’t mark the end of the boating season.
 In fact, the two are not synonymous, despite popular belief.
 While you begin to stow away your summer flops, floral shirts and other remnants of the sunny days, there’s no reason to park your boat just yet.
 The new season brings fresh, crisp air, changes in the leaves and much fewer people on the water.
 Without further delay, 'cause after all its only getting colder out, we present you our top reasons to love fall boating.

-The highways may be busier with the fall and back-to-school hustle, but the waterways are clear skies!
+The highways may be busier with the fall, but the waterways are clear skies!
 With that big lake all to yourself, the possibilities are nearly limitless—or at least it feels that way.
 From fuel docks without a line, nearly empty launch ramps to guaranteed seating at your favorite dockside restaurant, it’s all yours for the taking, autumn boater.

 Everything in life has some give and take, give a little to get a little.
 This boating scenario is no exception.
 With the end of the long sunny, summer days, comes shorter days and cooler temperatures.
 Say goodbye to the unbearable heat and dreaded sunburns, and welcome with open arms the luxury to just cruise on the water without laying in a puddle of your own perspiration.